taiwan-brown-bear/get-stock-history/README.md

-# Note: The following 2 REST APIs are disabled since web application type is set to "none" now in application.properties
+# Note: The following 2 REST APIs below are disabled
+since web application type is set to "none" now in application.properties

     spring.main.web-application-type=none